-Clinical trials can vary greatly in length, but most mesothelioma trials last a minimum of 6 months.
-Be honest about how much time you’re willing to commit to this trial.
-Remember that many trials don’t have favorable or encouraging results, but you’ll still be expected to participate through to the end.
+Clinical trials can vary greatly in length.
+Some will last for a few months, and others will go on for years.
+Be honest about how much time you’re willing to commit to a trial.
+Remember that many trials don’t guarantee encouraging results, but you’ll still be expected to participate through to the end.

 Where is the clinical trial located?

-Many doctors look at mesothelioma trials as a last resort, but this isn’t always a requirement.
-Instead, late-stage clinical trials typically look for people who haven’t participated in any other treatment options to ensure their trial is the only thing impacting your health.
-If you are interested in clinical trials, have a frank conversation with your mesothelioma specialist about what other treatment options you’ll be passing up.
+Many doctors look at mesothelioma trials as a last resort, but this isn’t always the case.
+Some late-stage clinical trials typically look for people who haven’t participated in any other treatment options.
+This allows doctors to examine how their treatment affects participants without having to factor in the effects of previous treatments.

 Clinical Trial Payment Options

 Most clinical trials don’t require payment from their participants.
-Instead, the cost of running a clinical trial is covered by the public or private entity that’s sponsoring the trial.
+The cost of running a clinical trial is covered by the sponsoring public or private hospital.

-Some government organizations, like the National Cancer Institute, will sponsor clinical trials in hopes of curing cancer.
-The federal government allocates an annual budget to the NCI, in the interest of improving the health of American citizens.
+Government organizations, like the National Cancer Institute (NCI), sponsor clinical trials in hopes of curing cancer.
+The federal government allocates an annual budget to the NCI, to improve the health of American citizens.

-Non-profit organizations can also sponsor clinical trials.
-These trials are typically funded by donors and through organizations like the American Cancer Society
+Non-profit organizations also sponsor clinical trials, which are typically funded by donors and through organizations like the American Cancer Society.